zhvnibek/mtcnn_streamlit/README.md

 ![](data/design.png)

 ##### Todo:
+* Dynamically update indexes with new images
-* Automate new collection and index creation
+* Automate the creation of new collections and indexes
 * More data: collect more images from kipyatcom, ppz, vk
 * Consider using VGGFace2 for demo?
 * Fine tune the Inceptionesnet v1 on a new dataset